mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 some layer of grease and paste.

 Angular for instance uses this system of watching models and DOM for changes to automatically synchronize them.
-Except it's so damn slow it it, that people write weird workarounds to attempt to stop handlers from firing.
+Except it's so damn slow at it, that people write weird workarounds to attempt to stop handlers from firing.
 This fuzzy logic quickly gets ridiculously confusing.